NParks opens Windsor Nature Park, Singapore’s sixth nature park, and announces plans for a new Rifle Range Nature Park

 NParks undertook sensitive enhancements of the existing habitats at Windsor Nature Park.
 A marsh habitat was created using the natural terrain, and planted up with native plants such as the Spiny Lasia (Lasia spinosa) and the Aquatic Ginger (Alpinia aquatica) to provide an additional wetland habitat for the biodiversity associated with the existing stream network.
 Here, a rich diversity of dragonflies can be seen.
 Since 2008, NParks and researchers have recorded 56 dragonfly species in Windsor Nature Park, which is nearly half of the 122 dragonfly species found in Singapore.
 Three of these species – the Nighthawker (Heliaeschna crassa), the Lesser Nighthawker (Heliaeschna uninervulata), and the Spear-tailed Duskhawker (Gynacantha dohrni), are new records for Singapore.
 Other native freshwater fauna that visitors can look out for are the Masked Rough-sided Frog (Pulchrana laterimaculata), the Malayan Pygmy Halfbeak (Dermogenys collettei), and the Malayan Freshwater Prawn (Macrobrachium malayanum).

 In addition, the forest habitat was sensitively enhanced and planted with more than 400 trees including native plants such as the Cratoxylum maingayi, the Penaharan Pianggu (Horsfieldia irya) and the Penarahan Gajah (Horsfieldia sucosa), as well as native plants salvaged from the Central Catchment Nature Reserve such as the Kembang Semangkuk Jantung (Scaphium macropodum).
 Planting these trees will help to attract more biodiversity, which in turn, will help to sustain a thriving ecosystem, that supports a wide variety of native fauna including the Sunda Pangolin (Manis javanica) and the Mangrove Snake (Boiga dendrophila) inhabit.
-More information on the flora and fauna in Windsor Nature Park can be found in Factsheet B.

 As part of the enhancements, NParks repaired existing trails and added new trails and raised boardwalks, to minimise compaction on tree roots, to complement the existing trails and enhance visitors’ experience.
-More details on the sensitive enhancements at Windsor Nature Park can be found in Factsheet C.

 NParks worked closely with educational institutions in the development of Windsor Nature Park.
 For more than seven years, students from National University of Singapore participated in surveys to monitor the area’s species composition.
 Students from Ngee Ann Polytechnic have also been working with NParks to create an environment conducive for our native biodiversity by removing invasive plant species.
 NParks also worked with Nanyang Junior College and volunteers to share the impacts of animal release through a simple survey.